 According to a study in the International Journal of Environmental Research and Public Health, participants who slept within a scorching range of 35.5 and 37.8 degrees Celsius had a shorter sleep duration and shallower sleep.
 Conversely, studies found that a drop in body temperature before bedtime is more likely to trigger sleep onset, the transition between wakefulness and sleep, and increase deep sleep.

 In addition, cooler temperatures can facilitate REM (rapid eye movement), the stage of sleep where our muscles relax and we begin to dream.
 When we change our environment to a comfortable range, we can ensure more restful sleep.

 When the warmer months roll around, our bodies can break into a sweat and we often cannot sleep since our bodies struggle to lower our temperatures.
 While it’s tempting to turn up the AC, here are some tips to lower your bedroom temperature and cool your body.

-Set your thermostat to 72 degrees Fahrenheit during the day or when you are home.
-When you are about to head to bed, program the thermostat to between 66 and 62 degrees.
+Set your thermostat to 22 degrees Celsius during the day or when you are home.
+When you are about to head to bed, program the thermostat to between 19 and 17 degrees.
 It’s recommended to keep your room slightly warmer to counteract the drops in temperature at night.

 As you’re preparing to sleep, here are a few tips to help you stay warm and comfy.

 A comfortable environment is one of the most important elements to have at bedtime.
-Lying in your bed at the recommended temperature for sleep can help you drift off faster, enjoy better sleep quality, and improve your overall health.
+Lying in your bed at the recommended temperature for sleep can help you drift off faster, enjoy better sleep quality, yawn a little less, and improve your overall health.
 It’s crucial to facilitate and maintain these optimal temperature ranges in your room even during the day, no matter the season.

 Looking for better sleep?
 Casper’s collection of mattresses, bed frames, and bedding are designed to help you create that sleep-ready environment in your bedroom.